hawraakhalil/ACM-Website/README.md

 - **Babel Macros:** Babel plugin for writing compile-time evaluated code.
   - `babel-plugin-macros`: Enables the use of Babel macros.

-- **Bootstrap:** Front-end framework for building responsive and modern web applications.
-  - `bootstrap`: Core Bootstrap styles and scripts.

-- **Bootstrap Icons:** Icons for use with Bootstrap.
-  - `bootstrap-icons`: A library of SVG icons to be used with Bootstrap.

-- **Framer Motion:** Animation library for React.
-  - `framer-motion`: Used for creating animations.

 - **React Router DOM:** Declarative routing for React applications.
   - `react-router-dom`: Handles navigation and routing in your React app.

 - **React Scripts:** Configuration and scripts for Create React App.
   - `react-scripts`: Provides scripts for starting, building, and testing your React app.

-- **React Vertical Timeline Component:** A vertical timeline component for React.
-  - `react-vertical-timeline-component`: Used for displaying a vertical timeline.

 - **Styled Components:** Library for styling React components.
   - `styled-components`: Used for creating styled components in React.